 French language proficiency tests

-You should book your French language test months ahead, for the highest level of French the institutions will require of you (for example : if one university asks for B1 and another for B2, book B2).
+If not stated, universities generally ask you to certify a minimum B2 level.
+You should book your French language test (TCF, DELF or DALF) months ahead, for the highest level of French the institutions will require of you (for example : if one university asks for B2 and another for C1, book C1).
 Book your test at the French Institute in London or check out the map of all test centers in the UK!
 For more information on the different kinds of diplomas, click here.

-You are exept of a TCF in the context of a DAP if:
+You are exempt of a TCF in the context of a DAP (1rst year of licence) if:

 - you are a national of a country where French is the only official language (or have obtained a high school diploma from this country)